 Fundy National Park, New Brunswick

 I grew up camping in Fundy National Park and the iconic Hopewell Rocks, nearby, are the symbol of my home province.
 The park takes its name from the Bay of Fundy, home to the highest and most dramatic tides in the world.
 In addition to the stunning Fundy coast, the National Park also encompasses pristine woodlands, more than 25 waterfalls, has some of the best hiking trails in the province and is even home to a salt water swimming pool.
-Andrew and I will be taking our motorhome, Yeti, to Fundy in August so stay tuned for a detailed article on the park.
+Andrew and I took our motorhome, Yeti, to Fundy.
+Read our detailed article on the park.

 Kouchibouguac National Park, New Brunswick

 New Brunswick’s second National Park, Kouchibouguac (pronounced koosh-i-bu-quack), is less well-known but a real gem.
 This has long been one of my favourite camping spots anywhere.
 With New Brunswick’s rocky Atlantic and Fundy coasts you don’t expect to find warm water and pristine sand beaches.
 However, Kouch’s Kelly’s Beach reportedly has the warmest salt water north of the Carolinas.
 The flat, well-maintained trails are excellent for cycling over sand dunes, lagoons, salt marshes and through forests, offering plenty of diversity.
 We took Yeti for an in-depth look at this stunning National Park, so be sure to read our full article on Kouchibouguac National Park.

 Travel Blogger’s Favourite Canadian National Parks